NOTE: This Code was approved in April of 2019.

-The Insights Association also works closely with other national and international associations to support and improve the integrity and quality of marketing research and data analytics across geographic and cultural borders.
+The Insights Association also works closely with other national and international associations to support and improve the integrity and quality of marketing research and data analytics performed for insights purposes across geographic and cultural borders.

 The Insights Association Code of Standards and Ethics (the “Code”) is based on the codes of both CASRO and MRA.
 The Code also draws on the ICC/ESOMAR Code and the codes of other national research associations, embracing and affirming principles common to them.

 This Code presents the fundamental, overarching principles of ethics and professionalism for the industry.
-Its purpose is to promote the importance and value of the work undertaken by Insights Association members and promote the interests of the industry and profession to the constituencies that they serve.
+Its purpose is to promote the importance and value of the work undertaken by Insights Association members and promote the interests of the industry and profession to the constituencies that they serve, with a particular emphasis on the protection of personally identifiable information provided by data subjects to comply with laws and regulations and encourage their continued contribution and cooperation.
 Further, the Code seeks to establish a platform for self-regulation, building on the successful efforts of CASRO and MRA, to foster confidence in the industry and profession and ensure its continued success.

 The Code is supplemented by guidelines that assist practitioners and companies with its application.